 - Laparoscopy, or a small incision through which a viewing scope is inserted

 After a woman's fallopian tubes are known to function properly, doctors can perform an intrauterine insemination.
 In this procedure, a man's sperm is "washed" in a laboratory to separate fast-moving sperm from sluggish swimmers.
 Then, it's injected into the uterus using a catheter close to the time of ovulation.

-To learn more about infertility and conception, check out the links on the next page.
+To learn more about infertility and conception, check out the links below.